 The Immigrant Visa Unit at the U.S. Embassy in Stockholm has begun a phased resumption of some immigrant visa services and offers limited appointments to those applicants who will qualify for an exception to the COVID-19 Presidential Proclamations (IR-1, IR-2, CR-1, CR-2).
 While the Embassy aims to process the cases as soon practicable, there is likely to be increased waiting times for completing such services due to substantial backlogs.
-Please note that the Embassy does not process K-1 applications unless exceptions or national interest can be sought.

 Presidential Proclamations in effect:

 Entry of foreign nationals who were physically present within the following list of countries within 14 days prior to their entry or attempted entry into the United States is suspended, per Presidential Proclamations 9984, 9992, 9993, 9996 and 10041:

 - The United Kingdom of Great Britain and Northern Ireland, excluding overseas territories outside of Europe;

 - The 26 countries that comprise the Schengen Area (Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland);

 - The People’s Republic of China, not including the Special Administrative Regions of Hong Kong and Macau